ZeDarkSide/DiscordBot/README.md

-# ZeDarkSide Discord Bot
+# Pyrrhus Bot

-ZeDarkSide Discord Bot is a multifunctional bot designed to enhance my Discord server experience with various fun and useful commands.
+Pyrrhus Bot is a multifunctional bot designed to enhance my Discord server experience with various fun and useful commands.

 ## Features